What is a Secret Society?

 Fraternalism is the idea of being brotherly or having a brotherly bond.

 During the 19th century, the Golden Age of Fraternalism saw a rapid increase in the number of men in America joining fraternal orders, many of them in secret.
+Some of the most influential men in American history, such as George Washington and Andrew Jackson, joined the Freemasons.

-The Freemasons were founded in the 18th century in America.
 After the American Civil War, groups like the Knights of Pythias, the Order of the Elks, and the Rotary Club grew in popularity.

-The great depression of the 1930s saw a decline in fraternal orders, and although many still exist today, the numbers are believed to be lower.
+The Great Depression of the 1930s saw a decline in fraternal orders, and although many still exist today, the numbers are believed to be lower.

 Structure of Secret Societies